phubbard67/WSR_Website/README.md

 ## Technologies Used
 The project was built as a Node JS application and used some open source designs from [W3Schools](https://www.w3schools.com/)

-It also uses the weather information from the open source weather application [OpenWeather](https://openweathermap.org/) as a random number generator.
+It also uses some weather information from the open source weather application [OpenWeather](https://openweathermap.org/) as a random number generator.

 It is hosted by [Netlify](https://www.netlify.com/)